 Ailsa and I have completed negotiations, and this is the border in which vegetables may not cross.
 They can go as wide as the garden, but no closer to the house than the concrete plinth in front of the greenhouse.

 This gives me roughly a third of the garden to play with, but I’m still finding myself tempted to creep over the border.
 However, I’m not looking to hide secret vegetables in the borders.
 No – for the first time in my life I find myself wanting to try ornamental gardening as well.

 The Warning Signs of Ornamental Interest

 The signs of this have been there for a few months now.
 I’ve been spotting plants whilst on trips away and rushing home to try and identify them.
-We spent a couple days on Lundy Island recently, and I adored all the Thrift that was flowering there.
-I wanted to grow some in my garden, and thought this must be some kind of rare, island dwelling plant that I must search high and low to source.
+We spent a couple of days on Lundy Island recently, and I adored all the Thrift that was flowering there.
+I wanted to grow some in my garden and thought this must be some kind of rare, island-dwelling plant that I must search high and low to source.

 The final indicator came yesterday.
 We’ve had a small wall knocked down at work, and I asked if I could take some of the bricks to make a path down the middle of my veg patch.
 I text my mum and asked her whether she thought this would be a waste of space, to which she replied ‘do you really think you need it?’.